 The force generation process is complete when nations reply with a Force Preparation (FORCEPREP) message, which provides the details of the national contributions as well as any caveats on the employment of forces.

 Countries that provide leadership for an entire operation or mission, or take responsibility for central elements such as the land brigade in the Very High Readiness Joint Task Force (VJTF), are identified as “framework nations".
-They typically provide the command element and a significant part of the forces, and will coordinate with other Allies to fill the remainder of the force required.
+They typically provide the command element and a significant part of the forces, and will coordinate with other Allies and partners to fill the remainder of the force required.